 Imagine you own a patisserie in London and part of your shopfront falls onto a passing pedestrian (a whole family of them).
 If you had recently had works done to your shopfront then, as the shopowner who is good with patisserie and not really a connoisseur of construction, you might want/need to work out which of your contractors were jointly liable to compensate the family for their injuries.

 This is not merely a fairy tale in bad taste.
 In June 2007, a family were seriously injured when a concrete shopfront and sign from Maison Blanc’s patisserie in Putney fell onto them.
 The question was: in the complex web of contractors, suppliers and supervisors, who was liable?

 Imagine a game of Cluedo and it might make the whole decision easier to understand.
 The relevant people were:

 - contractor 1 – who had a contract with MB for certain works.

-- contractor 2 – who carried out works to the loors above the patisserie in 2006/7; by the trial, everyone agreed that there was no evidence to link Contractor No 2 to the incident.
-They were not liable.
+- contractor 2 – who carried out works to the floors above the patisserie in 2006/7; by the trial, everyone agreed that there was no evidence to link Contractor No 2 to the incident so they were not liable for the losses.

-- sign supplier – who installed the sign in 2005; Contractor No 1 admission, it was clear the sign supplier had not breached its contractual requirements or its duty of care and its contract’s requirements, rather than the original installer.
-They too were not liable.
+- sign supplier – who installed the sign in 2005; by Contractor No 1 admission, it was clear the sign supplier had not breached its contractual requirements or its duty of care so they were not liable for the losses.

-- the contract administrator – who supervised contractor 2’s works but did not have a contract with the shopowner.
+- the contract administrator – who supervised Contractor No 2’s works but did not have a contract with the shopowner.
 Any claim from MB would have to be in negligence (tort) and not under a contractual agreement.